mitchellh/zig-objc/README.md

 ## Usage

+**Warning:** This project follows the nightly releases of Zig and may not work with released versions of Zig until Zig stabilizes.
+I also am **not promising API stability** right now.

 Use your favorite Zig package manager or vendor this repository, then add the package.
 For example in your build.zig: